Composite Boson Mapping for Lattice Boson Systems

-where we have neglected the fluctuations of the condensed boson.
+where we have neglected the fluctuations of the condensed $\alpha=0$ CB.
 Eq. (\ref{Constraint}) defines $\sigma ^{2}$ as the CB condensate fraction.
-Inserting the constraint (\ref{Constraint}) by means of a Lagrange multiplier $\lambda $ in the CB Hamiltonian (\ref{FouHam}) and applying a mean field decoupling, we arrive to a quadratic Hamiltonian of the form
+Inserting the constraint (\ref{Constraint}) by means of a Lagrange multiplier $\lambda $ in the CB Hamiltonian (\ref{FouHam}) and applying a mean-field decoupling, we arrive to a quadratic Hamiltonian of the form